 LEED has experienced phenomenal growth in the past decade.
 Since launching LEED version 1.0 in 1998 and v2.0 in 2000, the certification system has grown to include a portfolio of nine rating system products that serve specific market sectors including: Homes, Neighborhood Development (ND), Commercial Interiors (CI), Core and Shell, New Construction (NC - and Major Renovations), Existing Building (Operations and Maintenance), Schools, Retail (CI), and Healthcare.
 The need for LEED certifications targeting many specific sectors arose from private and public sector demand in 2002, to address the complexity and variation of buildings across different sectors.
-In 2003, LEED was seen as the new yardstick for building design and became a highly accepted building certification system in the U.S. marketplace.
-The USGBC and LEED have been challenged by the certification's rapid growth coupled with the growth in green building in both the public and private sectors.
+In 2003, LEED was seen as the new yardstick for building design and became a highly accepted building certification's rapid growth coupled with the growth in green building in both the public and private sectors.